deepsm007/tools/rh-pre-commit/README.md

 ### Ignoring False Leak Positives

-The [Pattern Distribution Server Doc](https://source.redhat.com/departments/it/it-information-security/wiki/pattern_distribution_server#handling-false-positives) has a section on how to hanlde false positives.
+The [Pattern Distribution Server Doc](https://source.redhat.com/departments/it/it-information-security/wiki/pattern_distribution_server#handling-false-positives) has a section on how to handle false positives.

 ### Checks